AKashyap86/godotBasics/README.md

 --> Update the graphics drivers.
-Linux, in start, system tools, software updater, settings --> then set it to proprietary best driver, maybe one which you have downloaded from your graphics card manufacturers site.
+Linux, in start, system tools, software updater, settings --> then set it to proprietary best driver, maybe one which you have downloaded from your graphics card manufacturers site. then apply and reboot.

---> Update the engine version. well download and compile again for both the systems
+--> Update the engine version frequently .
+Download and compile again for both the systems.

 -